Christian Eckes: ARCA

 In 2019, Eckes embarked on a full-time campaign in the newly renamed ARCA Menards Series in the No. 15 Venturini car.
 Despite missing the Salem race in April due to an esophageal tear in his trachea, he went on to win the championship with four wins, thirteen top-fives, and seventeen top-tens in nineteen starts.
 Eckes was the first ARCA champion to not run every race since Tim Steele in 1997.

+Truck Series

+2019

 During the same year, Eckes also ran eight races in the Truck Series with KBM's No. 51 truck.
 Thanks to his three top-five finishes, including a decisive third place at the Homestead season finale, Eckes helped the No. 51 crew towards the owners' championship, which was the seventh for the KBM team overall.

-First full-time Truck year, maiden victory, second full season
+2020

 The following year, Eckes joined the team's No. 18 truck for the entirety of the 2020 season.
 After five results inside the top five, including runner-up finishes at Texas, Kansas, and Michigan, Eckes made the NASCAR playoffs.
 However, he was eliminated after the first round, retiring in a last-lap pileup at the Talladega cut-off race.
 Eckes notably had a verbal and physical altercation with Ben Rhodes, who had spun him out on purpose at the fall Texas race.
 He finished with a winless season and an eighth-place finish in the standings.

+2021

 In 2021, Eckes moved to ThorSport Racing after being replaced at KBM by Chandler Smith.
 He entered ten races of the 22-race season, sharing the schedule with Grant Enfinger.
 Eckes managed to finish inside the top five on five occasions and would take his maiden win in the Truck Series at Las Vegas, besting Todd Gilliland during a late restart and being saved from an attack by Ben Rhodes by a caution that ended the race.